TymeFly/eel/README.md

       .asText();

-In this example the Default EelContext is used to compile the expression, it is then executed without reference to a Symbols Table and the evaluated value is returned as String.
+In this example the Default EelContext is used to compile the expression, it is then executed without reference to a Symbols Table and the result is returned as String.
 If this is enough for the client application then nothing more complex is required.

 **Inline EelContext**